ctalledo/docker-docs/desktop/hardened-desktop/enhanced-container-isolation/how-eci-works.md

 VM (e.g., container 0 could get mapped to 100000->165535, container 2 to
 165536->231071, container 3 to 231072->296607, and so on).
 Same applies to group-IDs.
-In addition, if a container is stopped and restarted, there is no guarantee it will receive the same mapping as before (this by design and further improves security).
+In addition, if a container is stopped and restarted, there is no guarantee it will receive the same mapping as before.
+This by design and further improves security.

 However the above presents a problem when mounting Docker volumes into containers, as the files written to such volumes will have the real